 Kadambam in Tamil means a melody of different things put together.
 It’s normally used in reference to flowers, where different flowers are strung together to be made as a garland and offered to God.
 These flowers are also worn by the ladies on their hair.
 Kadamda Sadam calls for all types of vegetables and made more like the Sambar Sadam or Bisi Bela Bath.
 But a much milder version and quicker too.

 On a different note, I got a couple of emails from blogger friends, who alerted my blog, including few others, have been entirely copied.
 Plagiarism is depressing, knowing how much time goes into a post, it’s sad to note few don’t acknowledge that.

 What’s life if it’s not coloured with all the hue?
-Well, this was on top of my mind last night when I was soaking the dried peas in a bowl.
-I was thinking up the different combination to add to this salad when a rat literally ran down the stove!
-Yes a rat, one of these days I am going to set a trap, will tell the story on another post.
-This post is threatening to be never ending.
+Well, this was on top of my mind last night when I have soaked the dried peas in a bowl.
+I was thinking up different combinations to add to this sala.

 Pattani Sundal ~ Tricolour Salad!

 - Handful Curry leaves